ndagelan/imamsec/public/markdown/about-me.md

 ## Biography

 Hey there!
-I'm an Angel lost in human world :laughing: now an College Student Bachelor Informatics at [Amikom University](https://amikom.ac.id/) and a research assistant at Peking University.
+I'm an Angel lost in human world 😊 now an College Student Bachelor Informatics at [Amikom University](https://amikom.ac.id/) and a research assistant at Peking University.
 Before that, I got my bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).

 ## Contact